 Israelis vote in unprecedented third general elections in less than a year

 Israelis voted on Monday in an unprecedented third parliamentary elections in less than a year to break the deadlock on government formation, with the country's longest serving Prime Minister Benjamin Netanyahu fighting for his political survival amid indictments on graft charges.
-Israel's Central Elections Committee (CEC) said 47 per cent of registered voters had cast their ballots by 4 pm (local time), a 2.7 per cent increase from the September elections and the highest figures for this hour since the 1999 elections when incumbent Netanyahu lost to Ehud Barak in a direct election.
+The voter turnout at 8 pm was 65.5 per cent, a 1.8 per cent increase from the September elections and the highest turnout rate at this hour since the 1999 elections, the Jerusalem Post reported.

 Some 5,600 eligible voters are said to be under quarantine for whom the Central Elections Committee has made special polling stations at 16 locations, Channel 12 reported.
 President Reuven Rivlin expressed a feeling of "deep shame" while voting.